-The funny thing about leaving Kruger is that within 100 metres of the gate you are in an alien landscape with numerous settlements and all the trappings of the modern world.
-As we travelled south on the R571 towards the Mananga border crossing into Swaziland the fields around us became a monoculture of sugar cane for as far as the eye could see with the occasional sugar cane refinery releasing a sickly sweet aroma into the air, the roads were a flurry of artic lorries hauling raw cane to the factories and the road surface and verges were littered with overspill.
-The workers tending and cutting the cane by hand in its different stages of growth was a world away from industrialised agricultural practices in the UK, so it was interesting to see.
+The funny thing about leaving Kruger is that within 100 metres of the gate you are in a polar-opposite landscape with numerous settlements and all the trappings of the modern world.
+As we travelled south on the R571 towards the Mananga border crossing into Swaziland the fields around us became a mono-culture of sugar cane for as far as the eye could see with the occasional sugar cane refinery releasing a sickly sweet aroma into the air, the roads were a flurry of arctic lorries hauling raw cane to the factories and the road surface and verges were littered with over-spill.
+The workers tending and cutting the cane by hand in its different stages of growth was a world away from mechanised agricultural practices in the UK, so it was interesting to see.

 Once in Swaziland it was another 30kms to our campsite for the night in the Mbuluzi game reserve, this reserve borders the Royal Hlane and Mlawula game reserves, both of which you can camp at, but due to reading about Mbuluzi’s remoteness and rustic appeal we decided to give it a go.
-Mbuluzi is quite a small reserve and apart from crocodiles there is no large predators so it is safe to walk out of camp unaccompanied and go for a wander, the entrance to the reserve is small and unassuming and because there is no electricity at the campsite and facilities are limited it is very cheap.
-After paying our fees we entered the reserve and started the lengthy drive to camp, we were soon stopped by some brave giraffe who were feeding on the track, we eventually made camp and soon realised we were the only ones there, which was a little disconcerting!
-In camp there are separate partially fenced camping areas and although there is water it is not for drinking, there are a number of toilets and outdoor showers where the water is heated by food fired ‘donkey boilers’ which you have to light and manage yourself (it was so hot that cold showers were adequate!), these were the first of our outdoor showers and it is very liberating showering in the open air watching nature!
-The toilets and showers seemed to be brand new for that season, so luckily for us it seemed that word hadn’t gotten out yet, there are also a number of brand new marked walking trails so after setting camp we followed a trail down to the river where water weaved between massive slabs of smooth red stone before switching back and filling a series of pools and flowing off through the valley bottom.
-We followed the trial which traversed up the side of the valley to a viewing point at the top, providing spectacular views of the tree covered slopes as the sun started to set, what was even more magical was the fact that we knew we were the only ones there.
-We headed back to camp and light a fire in the fire pit with the pre-cut supplied wood, dinner was more steak and veg with boiled ears of sweetcorn flamed on the fire accompanied by a cold cider, just what was needed after a very long day on the road.
+Mbuluzi is quite a small reserve and apart from crocodiles there is no large predators so it is safe to walk out of camp unaccompanied and go for a wander, the entrance to the reserve is small and unassuming and because there is no electricity at the campsite with limited facilities it is very cheap.
+After paying our fees we entered the reserve and started the lengthy drive to camp, we were soon stopped by some giraffe who were feeding on the track, we eventually reached camp and soon realised we were the only ones there, which was a little disconcerting!
+In camp there are separate partially screened camping pitches and although there is water it is not for drinking, there are a number of toilets and outdoor showers where the water is heated by wood fired ‘donkey boilers’ which you have to light and manage yourself (it was so hot that cold showers were adequate!), these were the first of our outdoor showers and it is very liberating showering in the open air watching nature!
+The toilets and showers seemed to be brand new for that season, so luckily for us it seemed that word hadn’t gotten out yet, there are also a number of brand new marked walking trails so after setting camp we followed a trail down to the river where water flowed between massive slabs of smooth red stone before switching back and filling a series of pools and flowing off through the valley bottom.
+We followed the trial which traversed up the side of the valley to a viewing point at the top, providing spectacular views of the tree covered slopes as the sun started to set, what was even more magical was the fact that we knew we were the only ones in the whole reserve.
+We headed back to camp and lit a fire in the fire pit with the pre-cut supplied wood, dinner was more steak and veg with boiled ears of sweetcorn seared on the fire grill, accompanied by a cold cider, just what was needed after a very long day on the road.

 Fri 16th Nov – Mlilwane Rest Camp, Swaziland

 The arrival at Mlilwane was unusual in the sense that the normal entrance road was being widened and re-laid and the poorly signposted diversion took an un-nerving route through what seemed to be locals’ driveways and back gardens!
-The reception lodge for the reserve is a very understated affair considering the hidden gem it provides you access to, but as with all these places you see the staff, pay up front for the nights you wish to stay, pay the conservation levy and sign a disclaimer for personal injury.
-One incident to note was that after paying for our stay we used the public toilets in a separate building on our way back to the car park, whilst getting some light relief I became conscious of more people entering the toilet block and a quick glance confirmed to two local youths had joined me and were sheepishly hanging around the hand dryers.
+The reception lodge for the reserve is a very understated affair considering the hidden gem it provides you access to.
+As with all the reserves you see the staff at reception, pay up front for the nights you wish to stay, pay the conservation levy and sign a disclaimer for personal injury.
+One incident to note was that after paying for our stay we used the public toilets in a separate building on our way back to the car park, whilst getting some light relief I became conscious of more people entering the toilet block and a quick glance confirmed that two local youths had joined me and were sheepishly hanging around the hand dryers.
 A hasty zip up and about turn saw me confronted with the broken English demand that I needed to pay these two youths to get access to the park and for them to act as guides, luckily for me the duo were of an age that they posed no real threat and a stern decline to their demands saw them leave the toilet ahead of me.
-This however was another lesson as on my person I had the passports, cash and all our other paperwork for checking in, and if they were older or armed it may have been disaster.
-Hindsight would have seen me secure our valuables in the car first, or better still, avoided the vulnerable choke point and waited to use a toilet inside the reserve.
+This however was another lesson as on my person I had the passports, petty cash and all our other paperwork for checking in, and if they were older, aggressive or armed it may have been disaster.
+Hindsight would have seen me secure our valuables in the car first, or better still, avoid the vulnerable choke point and wait to use a toilet inside the reserve.
 We reported the incident to the reserve staff who apologised but were not surprised that it had taken place.

-After some lunch, a lazy read in the shade and some attempted muggings by the camp monkeys we opted to sign the trail register and follow one of the numerous walking trails leading out from camp.
-We followed the trail past the bird pool which leads into the hippo pool, despite glassing for hippo we could only spot crocodiles in the waters, the trail lead into a very narrow gully leading uphill from the waters edge, concerns over meeting something dangerous around the next corner were forgotten upon spotting thousands of small birds going back and forth from small nesting holes dug out of the sheer sandy sides of the gully.
-The gully swung around and brought us up onto the central plains where numerous gazelle and deer species grazed here and there.
+After some lunch, a lazy read in the shade and some attempted thefts by the camp monkeys we opted to sign the trail register and follow one of the numerous walking routes leading out from camp.
+We followed the trail past the bird pool which leads into the hippo pool, despite glassing for hippo we could only spot crocodiles in the waters, the trail lead into a very narrow and steep sided gully leading uphill from the waters edge, concerns over meeting something dangerous around the next corner were forgotten upon spotting thousands of small birds going back and forth from small nesting holes dug out of the sheer sandy sides of the gully.
+The gully swung around and brought us up onto the central plains where numerous gazelle and deer species grazed leisurely.
 We crossed the plains at a fair pace as the sun was setting and, although there are no large predators, the park authority requires you to be back in camp or out of the sanctuary before dark.

-We sign back in on the trail register and get underway with dinner while taking in the last of the breath-taking sunset over the mountains.
-After dinner we utilise the camp WIFI to touch base with the real world and then find ourselves in the camp bar sitting next to the fire with a cold cider in hand and a tame warthog asleep at our feet with her piglets nestled by her belly.
-Unbeknownst to us the staff at rest camp comprise of some talented singers and dancers and with the beating of a skin drum the staff process into the clearing next to the fire wearing authentic attire.
+We signed back in on the trail register and got underway with dinner while taking in the last of the breath-taking sunset over the mountains.
+After dinner we utilised the camp WIFI to touch base with the real world and then found ourselves in the camp bar sitting next to the fire with a cold cider in hand and a tame warthog asleep at our feet with her piglets nestled by her belly.
+Unbeknownst to us the camp staff included some talented singers and dancers and with the beating of a skin drum the staff filed into the sandy clearing next to the fire wearing traditional attire.
 What followed was a wonderful display of local songs, storytelling and traditional dances where the men competed in endurance foot stamping and the women competed in endurance high kicking dances that gradually increased in speed.
-It was a wonderfully unexpected spectacle that resonated deeply and echoed from bygone days when people lived permanently by fire and candlelight, we returned to the camper with a good amount of cider onboard and made plans to be out into the park at first light to climb a mountain and try and spot a leopard.
+It was a wonderfully unexpected display that resonated deeply and echoed from bygone days when people lived permanently by fire and candlelight, we returned to the camper in high spirits and made plans to be out into the park at first light to ascent a mountain and try and spot a leopard.